 Internship (clinical training) forms

-- Forms for Surgery – Clinical Training (4th year General Medicine) and Pediatrics – Clinical Training (4th year General Medicine)
+- Form for Surgery – Clinical Training (4th year General Medicine)

-- Form for Mandatory Training in Selected Medical Specialties: a log book must be filled out in the course of training and handed in during the final seminar.
+- Form for Mandatory Training in Selected Medical Specialties: (6th year General Medicine) a log book must be filled out during the training and handed in during the final seminar.

 If your internship (training) outside the Czech Republic lasts at least 30 days (without interruption), you may utilise a financial contribution from the faculty, amounting up to EUR 1,000.
 The contribution will be awarded based on your CGPA for the last academic year as follows:

 - CGPA 1.0 - 1.50 - EUR 1,000

 - CGPA 1.51 - 2.30 - EUR 500

 - CGPA 2.31 and above - EUR 250

 Only internships, which are required by the curriculum can be considered for the contribution (e.g. 2 weeks surgery + 2 weeks Pediatrics with a need to extend those a bit to have 30 consecutive days; or 19-days selected medical speciality and 2 weeks Ob-Gyn training).

 The contribution will be paid out upon completion of your internship.
 The contribution can only be paid to those who still study or who completed studies in the academic year in which the payment is sent.